 St. Patrick’s Day Cocktails

-March means spring, but it also means St. Patrick’s Day!
-Join us as Kaleena Goldsworthy of The Bitter Bottle teaches you how to make three delicious St. Patrick’s themed cocktails and the basic skills needed to replicate these tasty drinks at home or for your themed party!
+March means Spring, but it also means St. Patrick’s Day!
+Join us as Kaleena Goldsworthy of Goldcraft Co. teaches you how to make three delicious St. Patrick’s themed cocktails and the basic skills needed to replicate these tasty drinks at home or for your themed party!
 At the end of the class, everyone will leave with access to the recipe cards and instructions on how to impress your family and friends!
-Please note: masks are required.
-Wednesday, March 16th at 6pm at The Chattery.
 For more information, click here.

 Location: Rock City 1400 Patten Road, Lookout Mountain, GA 30750